Members' Congressional Handbook

 - How to subscribe to the Member's e-communications program(s).

-Advertisements will be subject to review by the Franking Commission for an Advisory Opinion.
-In the cases of online advertisements, some embedded links and landing pages are subject to review.
+Advertisements, along with the embedded links and landing pages associated with them, will be subject to review by the Franking Commission for an Advisory Opinion.
 The FCC disclaimer is not required for online advertisements and relevant photos are permissible.

 Advertisements are subject to Franking blackout dates except in cases of the Congressional Art Competition, Officially-sanctioned Competitions, Military Academy nominations, employment listings, and information in the event of a disaster.